serjek/haxe-react/README.md

 1. JSX is not String magic! **Do not concatenate Strings** to construct the JSX expression

-2. Haxe's JSX parser is not "re-entrant"
+2. Haxe's JSX parser is not "re-entrant" (TODO: update)

 	In JavaScript you can nest JSX inside curly-brace expressions:
 	```javascript